BlvckBytes/blvckbytes.at/src/assets/markdown/about_me.md

 "All paid employment absorbs and degrades the mind." - Aristotle

+"It is the mark of an educated mind to be able to entertain a thought without accepting it." - Aristotle

 ## Interests

 I consider myself a *world-jumper*, as I call it.
 There's no single interest I'm chasing all the time, but I'm rather going for "sprints" in various worlds of topics.
 Sometimes, these take only a few days or weeks, sometimes months.
 I don't constrain myself in any way, shape or form.
 If I don't feel inspired and motivated to work on something, I just don't do it, as I'd otherwise pollute that world with negative experiences.